FAFSA and FAFSA Verification

 - A Verification Worksheet (downloadable from this web site)

 - W-2s showing wages for student and parent (if dependent) or spouse (if married)

-- Statement of child support paid
+- Statement of child support paid and child support received

 - Verification of net worth